 Not sure what to believe about the It-word of the day, omega-3?
 It’s time to separate fact from fiction once and for all.

 Omega-3 is one of the buzzy terms we hear often, but there is a lot of conflicting information out there, which results in many misconceptions about it.
-Below, we give a run-down on everything you need to know about this fatty acid and debunk some myths surrounding this essential nutrient.
+We spoke to Chua Kay Tse, naturopath health educator and senior education manager at Blackmores, to give a run-down on everything you need to know about this fatty acid, and debunk some myths surrounding this essential nutrient.

 What are omega-3s?